Which school do you want to support?

 A decade ago, it was very difficult to credibly identify high-achievement schools in high-poverty and high-minority settings.
 Today, it is much easier to find them.
 These schools prove that children’s destinies are not coldly and totally predetermined by poverty and ethnicity.
 These exceptional schools even have an acronym in education reform speak: “Beating the Odds,” or BTO schools.

-Over the long run, there is strong evidence that educational achievement is steadily, slowly improving for students in all subgroups.
+Over the long run, there is strong evidence that educational achievement is steadily, slowly improving for students in all subgroups, all over America, including California.
+Test scores are rising.
+Graduation rates are improving.
+Disciplinary cases like expulsions and suspensions are becoming more rare.
 For example, the charts below show the growth in the number of students scoring "proficient" or better during the final ten years of California's state tests in math and language arts.
 (These tests have since been replaced with new ones that align with Common Core standards.
 It's too early to show long-term results on the new tests.
 You can find results of the last few years here.)

 Each year, a statistical sample of students take a different test, the National Assessment of Educational Progress (NAEP), nicknamed the "Nation's Report Card."
 The results of this test also show long-term improvement, though California's scores dipped slightly in 2015.

-To be clear, there is no reason to believe that California's educational results are improving more quickly than educational results elsewhere.
-California remains at or near the bottom of the pile in national and international comparisons.
+To be clear, even with recent progress California remains at or near the bottom of the pile in national and international comparisons.
 But it does appear that the long, slow trend is upward.
 Kids are learning more.
 (Look back at the graph in Lesson 1.1 for the big picture, or check Lesson 9.6 for more about the achievement gaps that hide beneath the average.)

 For many years, California bundled test results in various subjects and at different grade levels into a single annual school-wide statistic called the Academic Performance Index (API).
 The API system was abandoned when the state adopted the Common Core Standards and began using the CAASPP tests instead of the STAR tests.